On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Proof of Theorem Proof of Theorem 1.3

-The results of \S\ref{sec:localization} can be modified to apply to the parabolic Anderson model, provided that we again apply Lemma \ref{lem:pa_tails} in place of Corollary \ref{co:bds}.
-In this way we obtain the following:
+The results of Section~\ref{seclocalization} can be modified to apply to the parabolic Anderson model, provided that we again apply Lemma~\ref{lempatails} in place of Corollary~\ref{cobds}.
+In this way we obtain the following, where the $x_i$'s are defined by (\ref{eqxi}) \footnote{To be very precise, we once again need to write $(\beta,[\log\beta]+1)$ in place of $(\beta,\log\beta)$.}: consider the event